-Please bring your own washing powder and laundry basket.
-A clothes rack is also a good option for drying clothes in your room (please bring your own).
-Coins for the machines are available from Reception, Monday-Friday.
+Please bring your own washing powder, laundry basket and clothes rack for drying clothes in your room.
+Coins are needed for some laundries in College and are available from Reception, Monday-Friday.
+Note that students use laundries at their own risk and the College takes no responsibility for damaged clothing etc.